 - Philosophical distinction

-*But there is an overlap between MD and DO
+But there is a big overlap between MD and DO.

 The 6 Myths of Osteopathic Medicine: